idaholab/moose/modules/electromagnetics/doc/content/benchmarks/EvanescentWave.md

 refinement used here) due to the nature of the finite element method (minimizing global error while possibly allowing local ones).
-Away from this singularity, this property allows us to successfully use this model to examine evanescent wave decay in the smaller waveguide region on the right, away from the singularity point.
+Away from this singularity, this property allows us to successfully use this model to examine evanescent wave decay in the smaller waveguide region on the right.

 !media media/evanescent_field_results_20.png
        style=width:100%;margin:auto;